-The French film that inspired Home Alone… but with added violence!Continue reading DIAL CODE SANTA CLAUS (1989) – 17th December, Bristol Improv Theatre
+The French film that inspired Home Alone… but with added violence!Continue reading SOLD OUT: DIAL CODE SANTA CLAUS (1989) – 17th December, Bristol Improv Theatre

 Planning on hosting a Christmas Bad Film Night?
 Here are some ideas…

 As the Christmas season is generally busy for everyone, we will not be putting on a screening in December (however details of our January screening can be found here!).

 However to ensure that you don’t go a month without viewing some form of cinematic abomination, we’ve come up with five awful Christmas films.

 NB: Only Silent Night, Deadly Night Part.
 2 is worth seeing…